Statistics-Short-Courses/LinearRegression/notes.md

  - add ‘continue’ before 2.3.1
  - need to add exercise 2.6
  -
- - make reference to module on residual diagnostics in sec 2.3.1.1
+ - make reference to chapter on residual diagnostics in sec 2.3.1.1
  - make visualisation of changing reducing SE(b) effect on p-value
  - and on CI?
 (Need some visualisation here)
  - need RCode for CIs